-Labarda, C. E., & Chan, C. S.* (accepted).
+Labarda, C. E., & Chan, C. S.* (2018).
 Sleep disturbances, posttraumatic stress, and psychological distress among survivors of the 2013 Super Typhoon Haiyan.
 Psychiatry Research.
-Manuscript accepted for publication.

 Tang, K. N. S., & Chan, C. S.* (2017).
 Life satisfaction and perceived stress among young offenders in a residential therapeutic community: Latent change score analysis.
 Journal of Adolescence, 57, 42-53.

 Tang, K. N. S., Chan, C. S.*, Ng, J., & Yip, C. H. (2016).
 Action type-based factorial structure of Brief COPE among Hong Kong Chinese.
 Psychopathology and Behavioral Assessment, 38, 631-644.